EDCD/EDDN/schemas/commodity-README.md

 You MUST remove the following key/value pairs from the data:

 - `StationType` key/value.
 - `Producer` key/value pair in Items.
 - `Rare` key/value pair in Items.
 - `id` key/value pair in Items.

+In the list of commodites:

+- Skip commodities with `"categoryname": "NonMarketable"` (i.e.
+  Limpets - not purchasable in station market) or a *non-empty*`"legality":` string (not normally traded at this station market).

 #### Item Category
 Remove not only the `Category_Localised` key/value, as above, but also the